PauloRicardo002/PauloRicardo002/README.md

 - 👋 Hi, I’m @PauloRicardo002
-- 👀 I’m interested in aprender a programaar
+- 👀 I’m interested in aprender a programar
 - 🌱 I’m currently learning redes 1
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me salayriyri@gmail.com